agirbau/person_tracker/README.md

 ### Person Tracker ###

-* Semi-supervised Person tracker.
+* Semi-supervised Person tracker for Matlab (with python wrapper).
 Providing a person mask (or a bounding box over the desired person) do the tracking.
 Uses [MNC](https://github.com/daijifeng001/MNC) for person extraction.
 * Version 0.1

 ### Setting up ###